THE PHOENIX SOCIETY FOR HISTORICAL SWORDSMANSHIP

 The KDF arts of Liechtenauer are also taught at the Phoenix Society.
 KDF is a unique approach to the use of the longsword.

-The art derives from the Zettel of Liechtenauer and the glosses (explanations) of various follow-up masters.
+The art derives from the Zettel of Liechtenauer and the glosses (explanations) of various masters in the KDF fencing tradition.